magmastonealex/ffproc/README.md

 			- ffproc_filtering - Use ffproc's filtergraph to make better stereo (less "background" noise, nightmode style filter to normalize volume for better listening with headphones or stereo speakers)
 			- bitrate 128k - don't go above this bitrate
 			- force_libfdk true/false - If this is false, the worker will change the libfdk_aac codec to aac if it does not have libfdk_aac installed.
 Will result in low-quality audio.
+		lang:
+			- ignore: true/false - Ignore language tags, just take the best audio track available (this may result in weird behaviour if you have descriptive audio)
+			- allowed: array - Allowed languages.
+Ignore all other audio tracks.
 	output: (currently unused!)
 		- filetype matroska/mp4 - What output file format to use
 		- quickstart true/false - Run a postprocessing step to enable mp4 quickstart.